-Joint Tenancy with Rights of Survivorship allows property owned by a deceased individual to pass outside of probate directly to the property’s other owner(s).
-One benefit of this is that it provides the surviving owner with a step-up in 50 percent of the property’s cost basis, which, among other things may minimize his or her future capital gain tax liabilities.
-However, joint tenancy with rights of survivorship overrides the expressed wishes in an individual’s will to pass assets to someone other than the co-owner, and it may subsequently create an estate tax liability when the second owner passes away.
+Joint Tenancy with Rights of Survivorship allows property owned by a deceased individual to pass outside of probate directly to the other property owner(s), who consequently can receive a step-up in their share of the property’s cost basis and minimize their exposure to capital gain taxes should they sell the property in the future.
+However, it is important to note that joint tenancy with rights of survivorship overrides any wishes an individual expressly communicates in their will.
+Should a decedent wish to pass an asset to someone other than the co-owner, an estate tax liability may be unknowingly created when the second owner passes away.
 Therefore, careful planning is essential.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
-Lauderdale, FL 33301 (954) 712-8888.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
+Lauderdale, Fla.
+33301 (954) 712-8888.

-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
-As Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.

 UPDATED on October 2, 2023